 What happens if I rename or delete an area?

 When you delete an area, grid children positioned in that area will move to auto-generated rows and columns.
 To restore these children, re-add an area with the same name.

 What happens if I add multiple elements into a grid area?

 The elements will overlap.
 You can reorder these elements in the Navigator or use z-index to change the overlap order.

 Can I add grid children in cells that are part of a grid area?

 Yes, auto-positioned or manually-positioned grid children can occupy cells that are also part of an area.

-For example, you can use an area to define a section in the grid by adding a background.
-Then, you can add the manually position header content in the grid cells.
+For example, you can create a spanned grid area with a background color.
+Then, you can add manually-positioned header content in the grid cells.

-You can’t define grid areas for Collection lists, but can do so with Collection items within Collection lists.
+You can’t define grid areas for Collection lists, but you can define grid areas for Collection items within Collection lists.